Ulrich Bauer

 I obtained my PhD with Max Wardetzky in the research group Discrete Differential Geometry at the University of Göttingen, and worked a postdoc in Herbert Edelsbrunner's research group at IST Austria.

-I am currently advising and mentoring the graduate students and postdocs Benedikt Fluhr, David Hien (jointly with Oliver Junge), Fabian Roll, Alexander Rolle, Jakob Skarby, Matthias Söls, and Nico Stucki.
+I am currently advising and mentoring the graduate students and postdocs Benedikt Fluhr, David Hien (jointly with Oliver Junge), Fabian Roll, Alexander Rolle, Jacob Skarby, Matthias Söls, and Nico Stucki.

 My former students and postdocs include Håvard B. Bjerkevik, Magnus B. Botnan, Fabian Lenzen, Florian Pausinger, Érika Roldán Roa, Abhishek Rathod, and Maximilian Schmahl.